ABOUT THE PHOTOGRAPHERS

 ROSS EATMAN has been a nature photographer for twenty years.
 He is a co-founder of Sharp-Eatman Nature Photography, a society dedicated to documenting conservation issues.

 An exhibit of Sharp & Eatman's photographs, titled Wild Bees, is currently on a national tour.
-After appearing at Connecticut's Bruce Museum of Art and Science, the Santa Barbara Botanic Garden of California, and the Irving Arts Center of Dallas; the Houston Museum of Natural Science; the International Museum of Art and Science; and South Carolina's Brookgreen Gardens.
+Wild Bees has appeared at Connecticut's Bruce Museum of Art and Science; the Santa Barbara Botanic Garden of California; the Irving Arts Center of Dallas; the Houston Museum of Natural Science; the International Museum of Art and Science; and South Carolina's Brookgreen Gardens.
 From January 1 - July 15, 2022, the Wild Bees exhibit will be on display at the University of South Carolina's McKissick Museum, the Louisiana Art & Science Museum of Baton Rouge, and the Everhart Museum of Natural History, Science & Art in Scranton, Pennsylvania.

 WILD BEE PROJECTS

 From 2015 - 2018, photographers Paula Sharp and Ross Eatman undertook a project documenting native bee species for New York's Rockefeller State Park Preserve.
 Sponsored by the New York State Environmental Protection fund, this project culminated in the highly-regarded nature website, Wild Bees of New York, which documents more than 120 species of native bees.

 In September, 2018, Sharp and Eatman commenced a new project, documenting the extraordinary diversity of wild bee species in the Texas Lower Rio Grande Valley.
 This website chronicles the ongoing NBC project.